 Baseboards are sold by the linear foot.
 When you’re figuring out how much to order, measure the area and add 10 – 15% more for waste and mistakes.

 Use the same measuring tape to measure the wall lengths that you use to measure the baseboards lengths. keeping a pencil and paper nearby is helpful.
 Also keep in mind when you’ll measure for a heel or toe cut and make allowances for those when you measure.
-ON our baseboards it meant 1/2 difference.
+On our baseboards it meant 1/2″ difference on the overall length of the board.
+It’s good to know if you’re using scraps, which you should so there’s less waste.

 See below for my DIY baseboard cheat sheet for cuts and terms.